Bala’a sinkhole (Baatara sinkhole) and waterfall

 Maybe Lebanon is the most beautiful country in Near East.
-Its landscape is idyllic and diverse, here are tallest mountains of this region, skiing resorts, large forests, green fields and beautiful seaside.
+Its landscape is idyllic and diverse, here are the tallest mountains in this region, skiing resorts, large forests, green fields, and beautiful seaside.
 Both man-made and natural heritage here is very rich.

 This new edition of Bradt’s Lebanon remains the most comprehensive and detailed English-language guide available.
 In addition to its more in-depth coverage of essential background information such as history, culture, and religion the guide has expanded treatment for the business traveler and prospective property buyer.
 Subjects such as the environment and responsible travel are given increased emphasis, and there is plenty of additional information for those interested in volunteering opportunities.

 The present publication on karst hydrology and physical speleology combines two subjects that have up to now been treated separately.
 The two fields of knowledge have gone their separate ways, less as a result of differences in subject matter than of varying approaches.